RicardoFong/Mytilus_project/README.md

-# Hosseini Khorami et al., 2025; Unstable mitochondrial heteroplasmy in _Mytilus edulis_ primary cell cultures
+# Hosseini Khorami et al., 2026; Unstable mitochondrial heteroplasmy in _Mytilus edulis_ primary cell cultures

 ## Mapping tissue and cell derived Illumina sequences of the blue mussel _Mytilus edulis_ against male and female mitochondrial genomes

-The proces described in this file is relative to the work of Hosseini Khorrami et al., 2025.
-The aim is to share the detailed mapping process of Illumina NovaSeq sequencing data described in the main paper.
-You can refer to the publication in the header of this file for the results on this workflow.
+This repository documents the read trimming, mapping, and quantification workflow used in Hosseini Khorami et al. (2026).
+The purpose of this repository is to provide a detailed and transparent description of the computational procedures applied to the Illumina NovaSeq sequencing data analyzed in the study.
+The results generated using this workflow are reported in the associated publication.

+This repository is intended for documentation and reproducibility purposes and does not constitute a general-purpose analysis pipeline.

 ## Mapping and quantification process:

-- Reads were single end. files were trimmed from adapters and sequencing artifacts such as polyG sequences using fastp v-0.24.0
+- Reads were single-end.
+Files were trimmed for adapters and sequencing artifacts (e.g. polyG sequences) using fastp v0.24.0.

 ```sh
 $ fastp -i "infile.fastq.gz" --adapter_sequence=AGATCGGAAGAGCACACGTCTGAACTCCAGTCA \